isomerpages/isomerpages-govtech/media/technews/_posts/2017-08-01-data-in-the-time-of-cholera.md

 ---
-layout: post
-title:  "Data in the time of Cholera"
+title: 'Data in the time of Cholera'
-permalink: "/media/technews/data-in-the-time-of-cholera"
+permalink: /media/technews/data-in-the-time-of-cholera
 category: technews
-image: "/images/technews/data-in-the-time-of-cholera-part-1.png"
+image: /images/technews/data-in-the-time-of-cholera-part-1.png

 ---

 ![Data in the time of Cholera](/images/technews/data-in-the-time-of-cholera-part-1.png)